matiasraisanen/food-fight/README.md

 Whoever runs out of HP first loses.

 To avoid the audience getting bored of slow fights, the fights will be carried out at 100x speed :-)

-## Deployment

-Additionally to the automated CI/CD pipeline, the application can also be deployed from the local machine using the [deploy script](./deploy.sh)

-`bash ./deploy.sh`

-If you want to deploy the application, you have to change the deploy script to use your own AWS credentials, and also purchase a domain name to be used with the deployment.

 ## Final notes